kubernetes-retired/etcdadm/README.md

 asking if it is configured to run etcd, and also queries the state of etcd and the desired spec.
 Where there are differences, the controller attempts to converge the state by adding/removing members, doing backups/restores and changing versions.

+If you do look around the directories:

+* `ls /tmp/discovery` will show how the VFS-backed discovery mechanism works
+* `ls -R /tmp/etcd-manager/backups/` shows the structure of the backup store
+* `ls -R /tmp/etcd-manager/data` has the backup itself

 We can reconfigure the cluster: